Stuck in someone else's frames? break free!

 tortillas and plenty of Mexican beer with lime slices.

-3 granny smith apples, peeled and sliced
+3 Granny Smith apples, peeled and sliced

-2 tbsp lemon juice
+2 Tablespoons lemon juice

 1/2 cup brown sugar

-1/2 tsp cloves
+1/2 teaspoon cloves

-1/2 tsp ground cinnamon
+1/2 teaspoon ground cinnamon

 1/2 cup walnuts, chopped

-2 tbsp cornstarch dissolved
+2 Tablespoons cornstarch dissolved

-3 tbsp water
+3 Tablespoons water

 water